 The spectacular Pilgrimage Procession of giant puppets retells the story of Alban’s martyrdom, as pilgrims retrace the route from the place of Alban’s trial to the hill on which he was executed.
 It is not only a stunning spectacle; it is a profoundly moving experience.
 The procession starts at 1100 from St Peter’s Church and travels through the City Centre to the West End of the Cathedral.
 A Festival Eucharist follows at 1200 with a Festival Evensong at 1600.

 The Alban Pilgrimage takes place annually on the Saturday nearest to 22 June – St Albans Day.
-In 2019, the Pilgrimage takes place on St Albans Day itself and is just one of many events celebrating the launch of the Cathedral’s new Welcome Centre.
-Find out more here.
+The Alban Pilgrimage in 2020 will be on Saturday 20 June.

 The Abbot’s Kitchen café, overlooking the nearby park, is the perfect place to enjoy tea after you visit the Cathedral, or enjoy lunch and refreshments throughout the day.